RUNTHROUGH EVENTS respects your privacy and is committed to protecting your personal data.

 3) Advertisers whose content appears on Our Site may engage in what is known as “behavioural advertising” – advertising which is tailored to your preferences, based on your activity.
 Your activity is monitored using Cookies.
 You can control and limit your data used in this way by adjusting your web browser’s privacy settings.
 Please note that We do not control the activities of such advertisers, nor the information they collect and use.
 Limiting the use of your data in this way will not remove the advertising, but it will make it less relevant to your interests and activities on Our Site.

 4) Where we need to comply with a legal or regulatory obligation.
 Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us.
 Purposes for which we will use your personal data We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.
 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been broken down below.

-Below is a breakdown of where and why GREENWOOD EVENTS LTD will obtain and process data about you and the legal reasons for doing so.
+Below is a breakdown of where and why RUNTHROUGH EVENTS will obtain and process data about you and the legal reasons for doing so.

 We have used the following key for data types